 What is the true blog killer?
 In my opinion, there’s only one real culprit.
 Forced content.

-I’m talking about the posts that are written purely for the sake of getting something out there.
+I’m talking about the posts that are written purely for the sake of getting something, anything out there.
 The ones that are written because of the schedule we give to ourselves in the quest to feel more productive.
 The ones that are written out of habit, and with nothing of any real value to add.

 That’s what I believe can turn a blog from a powerhouse of information to a damp squib of nothing at all.

 It’s not hard to see how this can happen though.
 I’ve fallen foul of this trap myself of late, thinking that I have to put out at least three posts a week.
 Or giving myself a hard time for not being on top of my writing strategy, for example.

 As creatives, we have to work hard to try and resist the pressures that we often feel within the blogging sphere.
 Social media often makes me question my own writing work – am I doing enough?
 Should I be creating more often?
 Have I made enough effort with my content?
 It’s exhausting.